incognito113/supertracer-3000/README.md

 gcc --version
 ```

-If GCC is not installed, please install it with your respective package manager.
+If GCC is not installed, please install it with your respective package manager:
 ```bash
 dnf install g++
 ```